k-kashapov/HashTable/README.md

 ## StrCmp optimizations
 * At the time, we tried to optimize the second most heavy function: List Find.
 It is slow as it uses strncmp too many times.

-From the following screenshot we can see, that the most time-consuming part of the ListFind function is the conditional jump.
-It is the result of ```strcmp``` being slow.
+From the following screenshot we can see, that the most time-consuming part of the ListFind function is the ```strcmp```.

 <img src="https://user-images.githubusercontent.com/52855633/168487770-ea7c3308-1380-4478-84f9-cacdf0e5dbe4.png" width = 70%>